Samuel-The-Daya/Just-The-Docs-Template/docs/The-How-and-Why-of-Team-Git-Workflow-And-Sub-Pages/Feature-Branch-Workflow.md

 <!-- prettier-ignore-end -->

-## Concepts of the Feature Branch Workflow
+## Strengths & Weaknesses of the Feature Branch Workflow

-These are the base concepts of the Feature Branch Workflow.
+These are the strengths and weaknesses of the Feature Branch Workflow.

+Strengths:
 - Isolates new development from the main branch.
 - Makes it easy to discard experimental changes.
 - Facilitates code review via pull requests.

+Weaknesses:
+- Not all developers are updated on each branch when working with multiple feature branches.
+- Unnecessary Merge Conflicts may arise.
+- Long branches require long reviews.

 _**Note:** This workflow is sometimes called [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow)._